 The honey makes the chicken a little sweet and also balances the acidity of the fresh lime juice.
 Using cilantro and lime for this recipe is especially awesome because they add so much flavor, but don’t add a ton of extra calories.

-Another reason I adore this recipe, is it makes a delicious chicken that’s flavors are versatile to use in other dishes.
+Another reason I adore this recipe is it makes a delicious chicken that flavors are versatile to use in other dishes.

 It makes fabulous chicken tacos.

-I just marinate and grill the chicken as normal, then chop it into chunks, and serve it on a warmed corn tortillas with my favorite salsa and other taco garnishes.
-This recipe is perfect for Taco Tuesday night at home, and is a huge improvement over the standard ground meat tacos mixed with a taco flavor spice envelope.
+I just marinate and grill the chicken as normal, then chop it into chunks, and serve it on a warmed corn tortilla with my favorite salsa and other taco garnishes.
+This recipe is perfect for Taco Tuesday night at home and is a huge improvement over the standard ground meat tacos mixed with a taco flavor spice envelope.

 Another favorite variation is cilantro lime chicken kabobs.
 Cut the chicken into kabob-sized pieces and skewer them alongside your favorite kabob ingredients—cherry tomatoes, peppers, pineapple, and the like, then marinate the chicken as normal.